kenheaslip/EducationEngineer/education-engineer/tutorial.md

 Context "kind-kind" modified.
 ```

-4. Kubernetes views its configurations, including app deployments, as a definition of state.
+4. Kubernetes views its configurations, including app deployments, as a definition of resource state.
 As such, the commands it uses to do the work reflect that.
 In this case, deploying your application is actually applying a configuration state for a deployment resource.
-Make sure your CLI PWD (present working directory) is set the folder that contains the testAppDeploy.yaml file.
+Make sure your CLI PWD (present working directory) is set to the folder that contains the testAppDeploy.yaml file.

 To apply your configuration, run the command below.

 ```
 kubectl apply -f testAppDeploy.yaml -n mylab
 ```
->**Note**: if you opted to change your context, you do not need to include the namespace "-n mylab"
+>**Note**: if you opted to change your context, you do not need to include the namespace identifier "-n mylab".

 Your result should look similar to the ouput below.
 ```